misskey-dev/misskey/CONTRIBUTING.md

 * Please search existing issues to avoid duplication.
 If your issue is already filed, please add your reaction or comment to the existing one.
 * If you have multiple independent issues, please submit them separately.

+## Branches
+* **master** branch is tracking the latest release and used for production purposes.
+* **develop** branch is where we work for the next release.
+* **l10n_develop** branch is reserved for localization management.

 ## Localization (l10n)
 Misskey uses [Crowdin](https://crowdin.com/project/misskey) for localization management.
 You can improve our translations with your Crowdin account.
-Changes you make in Crowdin will be merged into the develop branch by @syuilo.
+Your changes in Crowdin are automatically submitted as a PR (with the title "New Crowdin translations") to the repository.
+The owner [@syuilo](https://github.com/syuilo) merges the PR into the develop branch before the next release.

-If you cannot find the language you want to contribute with, please open an issue.
+If your language is not listed in Crowdin, please open an issue.

 ![Crowdin](https://d322cqt584bo4o.cloudfront.net/misskey/localized.svg)